AWS CDK vs Terraform: The Complete 2026 Comparison

 Setup and Prerequisites

-What do you need to do before deploying anything?
+What do you need before deploying anything?

 CDK Bootstrap Requirements

 CDK requires a one-time bootstrapping process per AWS account/region combination.
+As of March 2025, bootstrap templates v26 and v27 are current.

 • S3 bucket for storing Lambda code and assets (naming: cdk-hnb659fds-assets-ACCOUNT-REGION)